 By: Lodro Rinzler

-There is a beautiful Buddhist text dating back to the 14th century known as the 37 Practices of a Bodhisattva.
+There is a beautiful Buddhist text dating back to the fourteenth century known as the 37 Practices of a Bodhisattva.
 Bodhi can be translated from Sanskrit as "open" or "awake" while sattva can be translated as "being," so it is an open-hearted being.
-A meditation master known as Ngulchu Thogme composed these verses so that we could live a full life with open hearts in order to be helpful to those around us and show up more fully for our day-to-day life.
+A meditation master known as Ngulchu Thogme composed these verses so that we could live a full life with open hearts, in order to be helpful to those around us and show up more fully for our day-to-day life.
 He has a verse that specifically discourages from giving in to endless daydreams so that we can live a life that's based in being present with whatever is happening right now:

 Through dark ignorance, one forgets what to adopt and what to reject.

 To abandon one's homeland is the practice of a Bodhisattva.

 I should start my thoughts on this verse by being very clear: There's nothing wrong with having emotions.
 Emotions are awesome.
 Perhaps you are seeing someone new and you feel joy.
 Or maybe your family member is in the hospital and you feel sad.
 But that's you actually feeling the emotion, which is genuine and based on being present.